nataliesmyth/fuzzy-octo-memory/README.md

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:

 * Full game should be visible in the view port, scrolling should not be necessary